eciggaar/cnt-workshop/openshift/3-Pipelines.md

 2. From the endpoints listed, select the URL for the repo that was just deployed and press Enter to open that URL in a web browser.
 Validate the application is working as expected.

-## Locate the app in the web console
+## Locate the application in the web console

 The build pipeline is configured to build the source code from the Git repository into a container image.
 This image is stored in the Image Registry.
-After that, the image is deployed into the same namespace/project within the development cluster where the pipeline ran and validated for its health.
-The steps below will walk you through locating the installed application within the Web Console.
+After that, the image is deployed into the same namespace / project within the development cluster where the pipeline ran and validated for its health.
+The steps below will walk you through locating the installed application within the web console.

 1. Open the **OpenShift Web Console**.